 Regular exercise should help you to return to normal activities as soon as possible.
 Before you start exercising, ask the healthcare team or your GP for advice.

-Do not drive until you are confident about controlling your vehicle and comfortable wearing a seat belt.
-Always check your insurance policy and with your doctor.
+Do not drive until you can control your vehicle, including in an emergency, and you are comfortable wearing a seat belt.
+Always check your insurance policy and with the healthcare team.

 The future